woooosang/pr-website/content/posts/c-plus-plus-setup-for-neovim.md

 Selected GCC installation: /usr/lib/gcc/x86_64-linux-gnu/12
 ```

-So it turned out to be that I've installed an older version of `libstdc++` that `clang` wasn't using!
+So it turned out to be that I've installed and attempted to include an older version (11) of `libstdc++` that `clang` wasn't using!
 After installing `libstdc++-12-dev` along with `g++-12-multilib` and `gcc-12-multilib`, all the features were working seamlessly without any additional configuration files.